 - They never want to video chat with you or meet you in person.
 This is because the pictures that they send to you aren’t really of them.
 They stole those pictures from someone else and are only pretending to be that person.

 - They want to message you on a secondary app.
 This is usually because they don’t want you to report them on the Scrabble Go app so that they can scam more victims.
+Sometimes, they even want to go as far as sending you phishing links which can give your devices malware.

 - They consistently ask for money.
 No one online should be asking you for money, and if they are then they are definitely a romance scammer.